n8n-io/n8n-docs/docs/integrations/builtin/credentials/thehive.md

 - [TheHive](/integrations/builtin/app-nodes/n8n-nodes-base.thehive/)

 /// note | TheHive and TheHive 5
 n8n provides two nodes for TheHive.
 Use these credentials with TheHive node for TheHive 3 or TheHive 4.
-If you are using TheHive5 node, use [TheHive 5 credentials](/integrations/builtin/credentials/thehive5/).
+If you're using TheHive5 node, use [TheHive 5 credentials](/integrations/builtin/credentials/thehive5/).
 ///

 ## Prerequisites